CS126SP20/final-project-meghasg2/README.md

   - [OpenGL](https://libcinder.org/docs/guides/opengl/index.html)

 ## Integrated Development Environment
-- The development environment for this project was [CLion](https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-macos.html).
+- The development environment for this project was [CLion](https://www.jetbrains.com/clion/).

 ## Prerequisites to build and run from either the command line or through CLion
-Disclaimer: This project has only been run/tested on a Mac
+Disclaimer: This project has only been run/tested on MacOS
-- Download [Cinder](https://libcinder.org/download) for Mac (assume it gets downloaded to a folder called cinder_0.9.2_mac)
+- Download [Cinder](https://libcinder.org/download) for MacOS (assume it gets downloaded to a folder called cinder_0.9.2_mac)
 - Create a subdirectory in the cinder_0.9.2_mac folder called "my-projects"
-- Clone the [repository](https://github.com/CS126SP20/final-project-meghasg2) into "my-projects"
+- Clone the [repository](https://github.com/CS126SP20/final-project-meghasg2) into my-projects

 ## Build and run via command line
 - cd to the project directory